hackerslash/p2p-share/README.md

-# P2P File Share
+# WarpShare

-A **Peer-to-Peer (P2P) File Sharing** application built with React and PeerJS, allowing users to share files directly between browsers without the need for intermediary servers.
+A lightning-fast **Peer-to-Peer (P2P) File Sharing** application built with React and PeerJS, allowing users to share files directly between browsers without the need for intermediary servers.

 ## Table of Contents